SwiftcordApp/Swiftcord/README.md

-Implemented most core message-related features from the official client, including basic markdown and embeds, stickers (lottie/PNG), editing and deleting events.
+Implemented most core message-related features from the official client, including basic markdown and embeds, stickers (lottie/PNG), and editing and deleting events.
 You can now send attachments (both from the file picker and by dragging and dropping) with your messages too!
 DMs now have first-class support!